By: Melissa Tanner, Ph.D.

-So what can you do this June to contribute to the cause?
+So, what can you do on September 21st to contribute to the cause?

-- Raise Awareness.
+- Raise Awareness!
 Show simple signs of solidarity.
 Wear purple, the color of the Alzheimer’s movement, and tell people the meaning behind it.
-Tweet about Alzheimer’s and Brain Awareness Month using trending hashtags, such as #StopAlz and #EndAlzheimers.
+Tweet about World Alzheimer’s Day using the hashtag #EndAlzheimers.

-- Raise funds.
-There are countless opportunities to take advantage of when contributing to finding a cure.
-This month, take part in The Longest Day fundraising event, which falls on the summer solstice, June 21st.
+- Raise funds!
+Take part in the Alzheimer’s Association’s The Longest Day fundraising event, which falls on the summer solstice, June 21st.
+Learn more here.

-- Be an advocate.
-There are many groups focused on advocacy for brain health, women’s health, caregivers, and dementia.
-Becoming an advocate by joining forces with these organizations’ advocacy networks will provide you with access to regular updates and actionable steps you can take to raise awareness and influence policy.
+- Be an advocate!
+Become an advocate through the Alzheimer’s Association and Alzheimer’s Society.
+Joining the organizations’ advocacy networks grant you access to regular updates and actionable steps you can take to raise awareness and influence policy.

-- ENRICH® your brain.
+- ENRICH® your brain!
 You are never too young to take control of your brain health.
 While it is true that dementia primarily impacts older adults, the habits that you adopt earlier in life determine your dementia risk.
 There are several brain healthy behaviors that have been shown to lower this risk.
-Evaluate your own level of risk and learn what behavioral changes you can make in order to lower it by using the ENRICH® Calculator.
+Evaluate your own level of risk and learn what behavioral changes you can make in order to lower it by using the ENRICH® calculator, found here.

-If we all join together, this June and beyond, we will find a cure.
+If we all join together, on September 21st and beyond, we will find a cure!